Teamsters votes to support and fund Amazon workers

-June 24 (Reuters) - The International Brotherhood of Teamsters, a labor union in the United States and Canada, has voted to formalize a resolution to support, fund and supply resources to employees of Amazon.com Inc (AMZN.O) in their unionization efforts.
+(Reuters) - The International Brotherhood of Teamsters, a labor union in the United States and Canada, has voted to formalize a resolution to support, fund and supply resources to employees of Amazon.com Inc in their unionization efforts.

 “Amazon workers are calling for safer and better working conditions, and with today’s resolution, we are activating the full force of our union to support them,” Randy Korgan, the union’s national director for Amazon, said on Thursday.